A new platform for documentation and tutorials is launching soon.

 configuration file.
 This will not affect auto-unsealing functionality; Vault's

-master key will still be protected by the seal wrapping mechanism.
+root key will still be protected by the seal wrapping mechanism.
 It will

 simply prevent other storage entries within Vault from being seal wrapped.